ppy/osu-wiki/wiki/osu!wiki_contribution_guide/en.md

 - A Markdown previewer with **GFM** support.
   - We use [Shiba][Shiba] or Visual Studio Code's/Atom's built-in GFM previewers.
 - Basic knowledge in VCS (Version control system), particularly in using [Git][Git].
-  - If you have any adversity in using the CLI version of Git (which will be explained in this guide), you can find and self-learn the GUI (Graphical User Interface) version of Git or programs like [Git Extensions][Git Extensions].
+  - If you have any adversity in using the CLI version of Git (which will be explained in this guide), you can find and self-learn the GUI (Graphical User Interface) version of Git or use programs like [Git Extensions][Git Extensions].
+  - Some editors (like Visual Studio Code) may provide a Git interface.

 ## Forking osu-wiki repository